Back to blog

 cost = request weight

 A cheap read might cost 1 token.
 A report export might cost 20.
-A login attempt might use a separate security limit.
+A login attempt can sit behind a separate security limit.
 A tenant-level write limit can protect the database from one large customer.
+Each weight is just an honest estimate of the work the request will ask for.

 Pick the limit key carefully